combio-dku/StringFix/README.md

-# StringFix: An annotation-guided transcriptome assembler
+# StringFix: an annotation-guided transcriptome assembler

 ## Brief introduction
 - StringFix recover transcript sequence and the corresponding amino acid sequence by taking small variants (INDEL and SNP) into account.